 a.
 Vaccinated students who have a known exposure to someone with suspected or confirmed COVID-19 must be tested 3-5 days after exposure and continue to wear a mask in public indoor settings.

 b.
 Unvaccinated students must quarantine (stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department).
 Quarantine may stop after day ten without testing OR after day seven when receiving a negative test result (the test must occur on the fifth day of quarantine or later).

 BEFORE TRAVEL BACK TO THE UNITED STATES.

-- If a student tests positive, SIT will assist the student in finding room and board and will extend travel insurance coverage during the isolation period.
+Note: If a student tests positive, SIT will assist the student in finding room and board and will extend travel insurance coverage during the isolation period.
 Students will be responsible for the cost of room and board and other costs associated with an extended stay (for example airline ticket change fees, local transportation, etc.) beyond the program’s official end date.